mdykman/jconsole_for_android/assets/docs/android-readme.txt

 In the present release, no graphics are implemented.
 It was deemed by the author that the undertaking considerably expands the scope of the current effort.
 We hope to rectify this in a future release.

 GL2 is available to Android via system-provided libGLESv2.so and libEGL.so.
 The former provides an embedded edition the GL2 API; the latter provides platform-native containers and surfaces upon which to draw.
-These are the exact same facilities provided for low-level graphics under iOS.
+These are the exact same facilities provided for low-level graphics under iOS as well.

 There is a project of unknown quality on github seeking to provide build files in order to build libcairo for the Android: https://github.com/anoek/android-cairo .
 It is hoped that this can be leveraged towards providing graphics support for J under the Android environment.

+ ** Foreign 2!:[0-3] Do not work on Android as on non-unix systems.
+2!:5 and 2!:6 work as expected.
+The utility of 2!:55 is somewhat doubtful on this platform.

+ ** Tests
+The is a high number of failing unit tests in this release.
+It is my hope that the community can guide towards those which are most dire.